bgoonz/gists-revamp/by-extension/markdown/PostgreSQL.md

 This assumes you’re still using Bash.
 If you changed the shell that your Ubuntu installation uses, please follow that shell’s directions for adding an alias to its startup file.

 Make sure you’re in your Ubuntu home directory.
 You can do that by typing `cd` and hitting enter.
 Use `ls` to find out if you have a `.bashrc` file.
 Type `ls .bashrc`.
-If it shows you that one exists, that’s the one you will add the alias to.
+If it shows you that one exists, that's the one you will add the alias to.
 If it tells you that there is no file named that, then type `ls .profile`.
-If it shows you that one exists, that’s the one you will add the alias to.
+If it shows you that one exists, that's the one you will add the alias to.
 If it shows you that it does not exist, then use the file name `.bashrc` in the following section.

-Now that you know which profile file to use, type `code «profile file name»` where “profile file name” is the name of the file you determined from the last section.
-Once Visual Studio Code starts up with your file, at the end of it (or if you’ve already added aliases, in that section), type the following.
+Now that you know which profile file to use, type `code «profile file name»` where "profile file name" is the name of the file you determined from the last section.
+Once Visual Studio Code starts up with your file, at the end of it (or if you've already added aliases, in that section), type the following.

     alias psql="psql -h localhost"

 When you run `psql` from the command line, it will now always add the part about wanting to connect to _localhost_ every time.
 You would have to type that each time, otherwise.

 To make sure that you set that up correctly, type `psql -U postgres postgres`.
-This tells the `psql` client that you want to connect as the user “postgres” (`-U postgres`) to the database postgres (`postgres` at the end), which is the default database created when PostgreSQL is installed.
+This tells the `psql` client that you want to connect as the user "postgres" (`-U postgres`) to the database postgres (`postgres` at the end), which is the default database created when PostgreSQL is installed.
 It will prompt you for a password.
 Type the password that you used when you installed PostgrSQL, earlier.
 If the alias works correctly and you type the correct password, then you should see something like the following output.

     psql (12.2 (Ubuntu 12.2-2.pgdg18.04+1))
     Type "help" for help.